arm61/pylj/docs/source/molecular-dynamics.md

 ## Your own integrator

+This section writes a Python class.
+Skip it on a first reading; nothing later depends on it.

 The integrator is one method on the simulation, `integrate`, which replaces the configuration and the forces.
 A subclass that overrides it runs any integrator under the same loop, viewers and samples.
 The hand-written step from above, installed this way, runs in place of pylj's:

 ```{code-cell} python